 - Wipe down the kitchen sink and around the edges with a toothbrush.
 If you have a square sink, use the toothbrush to get into all of the little corners.

-- To fight odor-causing residues in the drain and disposal, I use a Disposal Cleaner specific for the job.
+- To fight odor-causing residues in the drain and disposal, I use this disposal cleaner specifically for the job.
 It’s an easy-to-use tablet is designed for monthly use, or as needed, to scrub your disposal clean with a citrus scent.
 Works much better than lemons or ice!

 - How to use: